The Neumann problem for the $k$-Cauchy-Fueter complexes over $k$-pseudoconvex domains in $\mathbb{R}^4$ and the $L^2$ estimate: Introduction

-In the quaternionic case, we have a family of operators acting on $ \odot^{k} \mathbb{C}^2 $-valued functions, because the group of unit quaternions, SU$(2)$, has a family of irreducible representations $ \odot^{k} \mathbb{C}^2 $, $k=0,1,\ldots$, while the group of unit complex numbers, $S^1$, has only one irreducible representation.
-The $k$-Cauchy-Fueter operators over $\mathbb{R}^{4 }$ also have the origin in physics: they are the elliptic version of {\it spin $ k/ 2$ massless field} operators (cf. e.g. \cite{CMW} \cite{EPW} \cite{PR1} \cite{PR2}) over the Minkowski space: $\mathscr D_0^{(1)}\phi=0$ corresponds to the Dirac-Weyl equation whose solutions correspond to neutrinos; $\mathscr D_0^{(2)}\phi=0$ corresponds to the Maxwell equation whose solutions correspond to photons; $\mathscr D_0^{(3)}\phi=0$ corresponds to the Rarita-Schwinger equation; $\mathscr D_0^{(4)}\phi=0$ corresponds to linearized Einstein's equation whose solutions correspond to weak gravitational fields; etc.
+In the quaternionic case, we have a family of operators acting on $ \odot^{k} \mathbb{C}^2 $-valued functions, because the group of unit quaternions, SU$(2)$, has a family of irreducible representations $ \odot^{k} \mathbb{C}^2 $, $k=0,1,\ldots$, while the group of unit complex numbers, $S^1$, has only one irreducible representation space $\mathbb{C}$.
+The $k$-Cauchy-Fueter operators over $\mathbb{R}^{4 }$ also have the origin in physics: they are the elliptic version of {\it spin $ k/ 2$ massless field} operators (cf. e.g. \cite{CMW} \cite{EPW} \cite{PR1} \cite{PR2}) over the Minkowski space. $\mathscr D_0^{(1)}\phi=0$ corresponds to the Dirac-Weyl equation whose solutions correspond to neutrinos; $\mathscr D_0^{(2)}\phi=0$ corresponds to the Maxwell equation whose solutions correspond to photons; $\mathscr D_0^{(3)}\phi=0$ corresponds to the Rarita-Schwinger equation; $\mathscr D_0^{(4)}\phi=0$ corresponds to linearized Einstein's equation whose solutions correspond to weak gravitational fields; etc.

-The main difference between the $k$-Cauchy-Fueter complexes and Dolbeault complex is that there exist symmetric forms except for exterior forms.
+The main difference between the $k$-Cauchy-Fueter complexes and the Dolbeault complex is that there exist symmetric forms except for exterior forms.
 Analysis of exterior forms is classical, while analysis of symmetric forms is relatively new.
 We can handle such forms by using two-component notation.
 Such notation is used by physicists as two-spinor notation for the massless field operators (cf. e.g. \cite{PR1} \cite{PR2} and references therein).
 It also appears in the study of quaternionic manifolds (cf. e.g. \cite{Wa-mfd} and references therein).
 We will use complex vector fields in two-component notation: where $A=0,1 $, $A'=0',1'$, which are motivated by the embedding of the quaternion algebra into the algebra of complex $2\times 2$-matrices:

 In this paper, the method of solving the $\overline{\partial}$-Neumann problem is extended to solve the corresponding Neumann problem for the $k$-Cauchy-Fueter complexes.
-Let us introduce notions for the model case $k=2$.
 For simplicity, we will drop the superscript $(k)$.
-Given a nonnegative measurable function $\varphi$, called a {\it weighted function}, consider the Hilbert space $L_\varphi^2( \Omega, \mathbb{C} )$ with the weighted inner product
+Given a nonnegative measurable function $\varphi$, called a {\it weight function}, consider the Hilbert space $L_\varphi^2( \Omega, \mathbb{C} )$ with the weighted inner product